zephyrproject-rtos/zephyr/samples/boards/phytec/reel_board/mesh_badge/README.rst

 Overview
 ********

-This sample app for the reel board showcases Bluetooth Mesh
+This sample app for the reel board showcases Bluetooth Mesh.

 The app starts off as a regular Bluetooth GATT peripheral application.
 Install the "nRF Connect" app on your phone (available both for